-This Colorful Midwestern 'Ghost Town' Has Never Been More Alive
+This Peculiar Midwestern 'Ghost Town' Has Never Been More Alive

 The most awe-inspiring ghost town in Missouri isn't a ghost town at all.
 It checks most of the boxes, sure.
-It's barely inhabited, positioned along Route 66, and contains its own cemetery—a rural fossil of another era—but it was never exactly abandoned.
+It's barely inhabited, positioned along Route 66, and even houses its own cemetery—itself a fossil of another era—but it was never exactly abandoned.
 In fact, it's still peaking.

 Red Oak II sits northeast of Carthage, and describing it accurately requires effort.
-It's an old-fashioned country settlement, an art installation, and a roadside attraction.
-It could be succinctly called an outdoor ghost town museum.
+It's an old-fashioned rural settlement, an art installation, and a roadside attraction all at once.
+It could be succinctly dubbed an outdoor ghost town museum.
 Don't worry, this will all make sense in a moment.

-In 1974, artist Lowell Davis left his big-city job in Dallas to return to the bucolic southwestern Missouri landscape where he was raised.
-He and his first wife bought a rundown farm near Carthage for $18,000 with no expectation of what would happen next.
+In 1974, artist Lowell Davis left his big-city job in Dallas to return to the bucolic southwestern Missouri countryside where he was raised.
+He and his first wife bought a rundown farm near town for $18,000 with no expectations as to what would happen next.

-Davis was raised in the small community of Red Oak, about 20 miles east of the new farm.
-When he stopped by his childhood township to reminisce, he found it deserted, a victim of widespread 20th-century migrations to larger cities.
+Davis was raised in the small community of Red Oak, Missouri, about 20 miles east of the couple's new farm.
+When he stopped by his childhood neighborhood to reminisce, he found it deserted, a victim of widespread 20th-century migration to larger urban centers.
 And Red Oak wasn't the only ghost town he came across.
-Many settlements along Route 66 had been abandoned while he was away, their buildings withering and stories fading into the countryside.
+Many former outposts along Route 66 had been abandoned while he was away, their buildings withering and histories fading into the cornfields.

-Unwilling to let history die, Davis began moving some of these marooned structures to his farm and restoring them—some from Red Oak, some from nearby.
-Using his cornfield as an unlikely canvas, Davis grew his collection.
+Unwilling to let his own story vanish into thin air, Davis began moving some of these marooned structures to his farm and restoring them—some from Red Oak, some from other forgotten nearby towns.
+Using his newly acquired acreage as an unlikely canvas, Davis grew his collection.
 Soon, he realized he was onto something incredible.

-Davis' farm slowly became its own miniature city, which he dubbed Red Oak II.
-Here, fragments of nearby ghost towns would be immortalized together in an ever-evolving collection.
+Davis' farm slowly transformed into a miniature city in its own right, and he dubbed it Red Oak II.
+Here, fragments of nearby ghost towns would be immortalized, living on together in an ever-evolving exhibition.

 "I don't believe that an artist should be restricted to use only paint or clay.
-It can be anything including junk, wood, even an old building," Davis wrote on the attraction's website.
+It can be anything, including junk, wood, even an old building," Davis stated on the attraction's website.
 "To me, Red Oak II is a combination of a painting and a sculpture, and it is just made from things that someone else threw away."

-Among the early additions to Red Oak II were particularly sentimental pieces of Davis' youth: the Red Oak General Store—formerly run by his father, and where the young Davis learned to sculpt and paint—and Grandpa Weber's Blacksmith Shop, where his own great-grandfather worked.
+Among the early additions to Red Oak II were two particularly sentimental pieces salvaged from Davis' youth: The Red Oak General Store—formerly run by his father, and where the young Davis learned to sculpt and paint—and Grandpa Weber's Blacksmith Shop, where his own great-grandfather worked.

 One of the current part-owners is Larry Sernyk, who bought a stake in the project in 2004 after finding Davis through his art.
-Now a good friend of the Davises with a seasoned understanding of the founder's philosophy, Sernyk has plans to keep growing Red Oak II—and a whole pasture to develop on should they ever run out of space.
+Now a good friend of the family with a seasoned understanding of the late founder's philosophy, Sernyk plans to keep growing Red Oak II, armed with a whole new pasture to develop should they ever run out of space.

-Despite housing private residences, the Red Oak II grounds are open to the public from dawn till dusk.
+Despite sharing space with private residences, Red Oak II's grounds are open to the public from 7 am to 9pm an admission is free (a donation box is affixed to the right side of the General Store, just in case you're feeling generous).
 Some structures—like the General Store, Fort Hooker, and a cabin on the lake—can be toured inside and out, while others are admired solely from the outside.
-Once Sernyk, who currently lives out of state, retires at Red Oak II, he plans to furnish the train station as well.
+Once Sernyk, who currently lives out of state, retires to Red Oak II, he plans to furnish the train station as well.

-Even buildings that are closed to the public are worth passing through to see.
-While Davis' primary goal was to maintain the buildings' integrity, he's taken a few creative liberties.
+Even buildings closed to the public are worth exploring from the outside.
+While Davis' primary goal was to maintain the original structures' integrity, he admittedly took a few creative liberties.

 "Red Oak II is trying to preserve the past, so [Davis] always tried to keep the character of the building as true as possible," says Sernyk.

-But Davis—who could not speak to Thrillist due to health reasons—believes that art happens when you break straight lines.
-Imperfections are welcome.
-So too are color changes, resulting in a bright landscape that's equal parts rustic and refined.
+But Davis, innovator that he was, believed that art is what happens when you break straight lines.
+Imperfections were always welcome, and so too are color changes, resulting in a bright landscape that's equal parts rustic and refined.

-"Those might not be the original colors, but they do add some character," says Sernyk.
+"Those might not be the original colors, but they do add some character," adds Sernyk.
 "They make it into Lowell's art."

-Davis' other art, which includes handmade sculptures and smaller structures like a windmill and water tower, can be seen by touring the grounds on foot.
-In the next couple of years, one of the property owners plans to add a rideable train to the development so visitors can ride around the property via locomotive.
-He already acquired a railroad track from an amusement park.
+Davis' other art, which includes handmade sculptures and smaller structures like a windmill and water tower, can be viewed by touring the grounds on foot.
+There's talk of adding a rideable train to the development so visitors can cruise around the property via locomotive.
+Rumor has it, they've already snagged an old railroad track from an amusement park.

-“There’s places where they have living history, where people [re-enact] things from the era.
-We don’t really do that part,” Sernyk says.
-Red Oak II doesn’t need costumes or shows to paint a vivid picture of days gone by.
-Its history is its present.
+“There are places where they have living history, where people [re-enact] things from the era—we don’t really do that part,” Sernyk says.
+And it's true.
+Red Oak II doesn’t need costumes or actors to paint a vivid picture of days gone by, because, put simply, its history is its present.
 “I look at it as going back to the past.”

 The story of Lowell Davis' life and art is detailed in his autobiography, There Ain't No Memories in First Class.